opensciencegrid/xcache/explanation.md

 All the functions are defined above everything else, so the code is not simple to read.
 STASHCP itself starts "running" after the comment line `### LOGIC TO RUN STASHCP ###`.

 ### Startup
 Before any downloading happens, STASHCP checks for relevant classads, loads xrootd, initializes information variables and processes arguments.
+It also determines the closest local cache.

 #### Classads
 In order to make sure that StashCache jobs are only sent to those sites that can handle them, users are required to add a StashCache classad to their jobs: `+WantsStashCache = true`